leia-llm/leia/README.md

 ## Evaluation

-To obtain experimental results, use the `evaluate.sh` script.
+To obtain experimental results, run the `evaluate.sh` script.

 ```bash
 # Model path to be evaluated